andreab67/site-checker/README.md

 # site-checker
-FluxCD Integrated solution to check a web site and send notifications if changes
+Container solution to check a web site and send notifications if changes

 # the problem